wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 - This command installs (or upgrades) the kube-prometheus-stack Helm chart with the release name wire-server in the monitoring namespace, using custom values.yaml.
 - Sets the auth secret for basic auth for prometheus endpoint
 - The `--create-namespace` flag will create the namespace if it does not exist.
-- Prometheus instances created by the operator are configured to *only discover ServiceMonitors and PodMonitors that have the same release label and are in the same namespace* (unless you explicitly change the selectors).
-So, having a consistent release name is very import for prometheus to scrape metrics correctly.

 After successful deployment of the Chart, we should be able to browse the prometheus with https://prometheus.<domain>.
 Check the targets health once prometheus is ready: https://prometheus.<domain_name>/targets.
 Provide the credentials to login to the prometheus which will be found in the `auth` field of `values.yaml`